xkbcommon/libxkbcommon/doc/user-configuration.md

 top-most row (compared to the US layout) but otherwise use the US layout.

 The "orange" variant uses the "banana" symbols and includes a different section to define the eurosign.
-It does not specificially override any symbols.
+It does not specifically override any symbols.

 The exact details of how `xkb_symbols` work is out of scope for this document.